 - Peel, wash, and dry the potatoes.
 Cut them into ½-inch cubes then place them in a large microwave-safe bowl.
 Microwave on high for 5 minutes, carefully stir the potatoes, and microwave for another 2 minutes or until slightly undercooked.

-- Melt 3 tbsp of butter then add diced potatoes, salt, and black pepper into the pan.
+- Melt 3 tablespoons of butter then add diced potatoes, salt, and black pepper into the pan.
 Stir then spread the potatoes into an even layer.
 Press down gently with a spatula to the bottom of the pan to let them brown on the bottom.
 Repeat this process several more times for 7 minutes or until the potatoes are crisp-tender and browned.

 - Adjust the seasoning with salt and black pepper if needed.